Laurenz1606/NodeJSTemplates/README.md

 ## template
 The template folder is a clean nodeJS project with express, dotenv and nodemon ready.
 All my projects are based on this template.
 ## jwtauth
 This project focus on the backend of a jwt auth server.
-The tutorial link is: [https://www.youtube.com/watch?v=mbsmsi7l3r4&ab_channel=WebDevSimplified](https://www.youtube.com/watch?v=mbsmsi7l3r4&ab_channel=WebDevSimplified) The code is slightliy modified, but in the core works the same.
+The tutorial link is: [JWT Authentication Tutorial - Node.js ](https://www.youtube.com/watch?v=mbsmsi7l3r4&ab_channel=WebDevSimplified) The code is slightliy modified, but in the core works the same.
 To use this Part follow the steps on "[how to use **NodeJSTemplates**](https://github.com/Laurenz1606/NodeJSTemplates/blob/main/README.md#how-to-use-nodejstemplates)". <br />
 It will install some dependencies:
 * Express
 * jsonwebtoken